gregsaun/prusa_i3_bear_upgrade/README.md

 # Prusa i3 Bear Edition

+This is an aluminum frame conversion for the Prusa i3 MK2s.

 Josef PRŮŠA has created numerous of incredible 3D printers and its latest Prusa i3 MK2s is capable of very impressive print quality for a very low price.
 A huge thanks to him and its team!

-However, I don't find the frame strong enough, it is very difficult to square, it is not rigid enough on the Z axis and finaly the frame might move a bit when you do some maintenance.
+Unfortunately, the frame is the weakest point of the machine.
+It is very difficult to square, it is not rigid enough on the Z axis and finaly the frame might move a bit when you do some maintenance.
 A very good project has solved those problems by using 3030 extrusion aluminum : Prusa 3030 Haribo Edition.
-But I am convinced that we can go further (number of parts to update, more aluminum and less printed parts...)!

-## So what makes this project better ?
+## So why another conversion build?
-* reuse most of the Prusa i3 MK2s parts (you don't need to print a new RAMBo cover nor change any cable or rods from the original Prusa i3 MK2s)
+* To reduce the number of parts to update from Prusa i3 MK2s kit (no need to print a new RAMBo cover nor change any cable, rods or firmware from the original Prusa i3 MK2s)
-* use open source high quality Openbuilds hardware (extrusion, plates, brackets, low profile screws...)
-* use only aluminum parts to build the frame (3D printed parts can crack if tighten too strongly, they are less reliable and less precise)
+* Use more aluminum and less printed parts to build the frame (3D printed parts can crack if tighten too strongly, they are less reliable, less precise and might cost more)
+* Use Openbuilds hardware:
+  * To have a single high quality platform of multitude compatible hardware parts (extrusion, plates, brackets, low profile screws...)
+  * Open source
+  * Easy to square and build
+  * Worldwide shipping plus several other shops selling these parts
+  * Support on hardware parts
+  * Easily customizable
+* Limited number of measurements needed during the build phase (and no need for a caliper bigger than 150mm)
-* fully open source (stl files, step files and Autodesk Fusion 360 project are available)
+* Fully open source by providing STL files, STEP files and Autodesk Fusion 360 project file
-* easy to customize thanks to Openbuilds hardware
-* widely available hardware

 ## Images